|

 Sometimes the two options have been inconsistently combined with an attempt to flee social evils on one hand and involvement in world-wide evangelism on the other hand.
 Being fully informed of the biblical concern for sin will not take away from the mission of saving the world.
 Rather that mission will be carried out to its proper social consequences.

-A rigorous social involvement of challenge, reform, and change of institutional practices reflects not a softening of one's view of sin.
+one's view of sin.
 Rather it requires a deeper view of evil that faces the total range of the biblical concern.

 Then we respond not in mere dogmatic condemnation of the evil of others.
 We know our own involvement in evil.
 We also feel for the fear, humiliation, and suffering, and the loss when people hurt people.
 Then we can weep with those who weep, and turn to the God who knows that hurt, cries out against it, and dies for that world.
 We then ask, "Lord, what must I do?"